Updated: Mar 21

-The great Viktor Schauberger noted that we spend so much time focusing on how the apple hit Newton in the head in his articulation of gravity that we never ask how the apple got up there to begin with!
+The great Viktor Schauberger noted that we spend so much time focusing on how the apple hit Newton in the head when he first pondered gravity, yet we never ask how the apple got up there to begin with!

-BioEnergetic Agriculture is more of a thought-form than it is a list of instructions.
-It integrates proven and controversial techniques into an agronomic system that can be used to organize experiment in pursuit of the best possible results.
+BioEnergetic Agriculture is more of a thought-form than a list of instructions.
+It integrates proven and novel techniques into an agronomic system that can be used to organize experiment in pursuit of the best possible results.

 When the platform of BioEnergetic Agriculture is recognized and fully implemented all of the components of a healthy living system work together in a balance that results in maximum plant yields, superior nutrient density in crops, thriving humans, a substantial increase in agricultural profits, and significant ecological benefits.